iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Support Function.md

 6. Support function of set $C$ is the conjugate of the indicator function of the same set.
 For more about conjugation, see: [[../Duality/Convex Conjugation Introduction]] for more.

 We will prove some of the properties that are not trivial to prove.
-The properties 4., 5, shows that support funciton is also a sublinear function.
+The properties 4., 5, shows that support function is also a sublinear function.
 Property 4, positive homogeneuity shows that the epigraph of the support function is a cone.
 One consequence of property 4. would mean that $f(0x) = 0f(x) = 0$ for all $x \in \mathbb E$.
-That is assumine that $f$ is a positive homogeneous function.
+That is assume that $f$ is a positive homogeneous function.
 Therefore $f(0) = 0$, therefore the support function $\delta^\star$ would have an epigraph that is also a cone.